Manage compute in Azure Synapse Analytics data warehouse

 To automate the compute management operations, see Manage compute with Azure functions.

-Another aspect of managing compute resources is allocating different compute resources for individual queries.
+See the how to guide for manage compute Another aspect of managing compute resources is allocating different compute resources for individual queries.
 For more information, see Resource classes for workload management.